-Events
+Archive of Events

 “The Negotiators – Those in the Shadows?”
-Wednesday 11th May London 12.30-2pm

 Speakers

-• Jonathan Powell will provide an insight into the role of a negotiator as former chief of staff to Prime Minister Tony Blair and UK chief negotiator in the Northern Ireland Peace Process as well as sharing some other relevant experiences, for example, as Prime Minister David Cameron’s Special Envoy on Libya.
+• Jonathan Powell provided an insight into the role of a negotiator as former chief of staff to Prime Minister Tony Blair and UK chief negotiator in the Northern Ireland Peace Process as well as sharing some other relevant experiences, for example, as Prime Minister David Cameron’s Special Envoy on Libya.
 Jonathan (along with Martin Griffiths, the current UN Under Secretary General for Humanitarian Affairs) is a co-founder of Inter Mediate which mediates in global conflicts.

-Journalists in the Line of Fire
+Journalists in the Line of Fire’

 Speakers